paperless-ngx/paperless-ngx/docs/usage.md

 - File name, including wildcards e.g. \*.pdf will apply to all pdfs
 - File path, including wildcards.
 Note that enabling `PAPERLESS_CONSUMER_RECURSIVE` would allow, for example, automatically assigning documents to different owners based on the upload directory.
+- Mail rule.
+Choosing this option will force 'mail fetch' to be the template source.

 !!! note

-    You must include a file name filter and / or a path filter.
+    You must include a file name filter, a path filter or a mail rule filter.
 Use * for either to apply to all files.

 Consumption templates can assign: